-Hey guys, today in this article, we are going to discuss what is a diary study and why it is useful for UX testing.
+Hey guys, in this article, we are going to discuss diary studies and why they are useful for UX testing.
 So keep reading.

 What Is A Diary Study?